 1. Generate a BER Plot for Uncoded BPSK using a Discrete Model.
-The received signal model for binary phase-shift keying (BPSK) is where $a_n \in \{\pm A\}$ is the transmitted information symbol at time step n and $w_n$ is a Gaussian random variable with zero mean and variance $N_0/2$ .
-Viewed over time, $\{a_n\}$ is a discrete-time random process with independent and uniformly distributed (i.u.d.) values and $\{w_n\}$ is a discrete-time additive white Gaussian noise (AWGN) process with zero mean and power spectral density (PSD) $N_0/2$ .
+Technically speaking, BPSK is a bandpass transmission centered around some RF carrier frequency; because we are doing a baseband transmission, this should really be called binary PAM.
+This model is where $a_n \in \{\pm A\}$ is the transmitted information symbol at time step n and w_n is a Gaussian random variable with zero mean and variance $N_0/2$.
+Viewed over time, $\{a_n\}$ is a discrete-time random process with independent and uniformly distributed (i.u.d.) values and $\{w_n\}$ is a discrete-time additive white Gaussian noise (AWGN) process with zero mean and power spectral density (PSD) $N_0/2$.
 All of the quantities in (1) are entirely real valued.
 We refer to (1) as a discrete model for BPSK because it is in discrete time and there is one received sample per symbol time (i.e., the received signal consists of "symbol-spaced" samples).
 As defined above, $\{a_n\}$ are drawn from an antipodal alphabet, which means the two possible values have the same magnitude A but opposite signs.
 Typically, information bits arrive at the transmitter in logical form, meaning 0's and 1's.
 With BPSK, there are two possible mappings from logical bits to antipodal symbols and both yield identical performance.
 Your task is to generate a bit error rate (BER) plot for the BPSK model in (1) with the following requirements: